wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/row-major-vs-column-major-vector.md

 z' = x * c02 + y * c12 + z * c22
 ```

 As you can see the elements of the matrix for x' are not access sequentially.
-In other words to compute x' we need the 1st, 5th and 9th float of the matrix 16 floats array.
-To compute y' we need to access the 2nd, 6th and 10th float of this array.
-And finally for z' we need the 3rd, 7th and 11th float from the array.
-In the world of computing, accessing elements from an array in a non-sequential order, is not necessarily a good thing.
-It actually potentially degrades the cache performance of the CPU.
-We won't go into too much details here, but lets just say that the closest memory that the CPU can access to is called a cache.
-This cache is very fast to access to but can only store a very limited number of data.
-When the CPU needs to access some data, it first check if it exists in the cache.
+In other words to compute x' we need the 1st, 5th, and 9th float of the matrix 16 floats array.
+To compute y' we need to access the 2nd, 6th, and 10th float of this array.
+And finally for z' we need the 3rd, 7th, and 11th float from the array.
+In the world of computing, accessing elements from an array in a non-sequential order is not necessarily a good thing.
+It potentially degrades the cache performance of the CPU.
+We won't go into too many details here, but let's just say that the closest memory that the CPU can access is called a cache.
+This cache is very fast to access but can only store a very limited number of data.
+When the CPU needs to access some data, it first checks if it exists in the cache.
 If it does the CPU access this data right away (cache hit), but it doesn't (cache miss), it first needs to create an entry in the cache for it, then copy to this location the data from the main memory.
-This process is obviously more time consuming than when the data already exists in the cache so ideally we want to avoid cache misses as much as possible.
-Additionally to copying the particular data from main memory, the CPU also copies a chunk of the data that lives right next to it (for instance the next 24 bytes), because hardware engineers figured that if your code needed to access an element of an array for instance, it was likely to access the elements following it soon after.
+This process is more time-consuming than when the data already exists in the cache so ideally, we want to avoid cache misses as much as possible.
+Additionally to copying the particular data from main memory, the CPU also copies a chunk of the data that lives right next to it (for instance the next 24 bytes), because hardware engineers figured that if your code needed to access an element of an array, for instance, it was likely to access the elements following it soon after.
 Indeed, in programs, we often loop over elements of an array in sequential order and this assumption is therefore likely to be true.
-Applied to our matrix problem, accessing the coefficients of the matrix in non sequential order can therefore be a problem.
-Assuming the CPU loads the requested float in the cache plus the 3 floats next to it, our current implementation might lead to many cache misses, since the coefficients used to compute x' y' and z' are 5 floats apart in the array.
-On the other hand, if you use a column-major order notation, computing x' for instance require to access the 1st, 2nd and 3rd elements of the matrix.
+Applied to our matrix problem, accessing the coefficients of the matrix in nonsequential order can therefore be a problem.
+Assuming the CPU loads the requested float in the cache plus the 3 floats next to it, our current implementation might lead to many caches misses, since the coefficients used to compute x' y' and z' are 5 floats apart in the array.
+On the other hand, if you use a column-major order notation, computing x' for instance requires to access the 1st, 2nd, and 3rd elements of the matrix.

 ```
 // column-major order